wilson0x4d/appsettings2/docs/attribute_handling.rst

     value = configuration['cOnNeCtioNsTriNGs']['sampledb']

-.. note:: Normalization has no effect on `bind(...)`, which operates in a case-insensitive fashion internally.
-The casing of attributes on the bind target are preserved.
+.. note:: Normalization has no effect on :py:meth:`~appsettings2.Configuration.bind`, which operates in a case-insensitive fashion internally.
+The casing of attributes on the bind target is always preserved.

 Lexer-friendly Attribute Names
 ------------------------------